 The bounties of an internal promotion are in plenty!
 An already-familiar rank-up removes the need to hire an outsider.
 It also helps the recently-promoted person to quickly adjust to the new situation.

-According to builtin.com: “An inside hire already knows your organization and positively contributes to it, which mitigates the onboarding process for an outside candidate.
+According to builtin.com: “An inside hire already knows your organisation and positively contributes to it, which mitigates the onboarding process for an outside candidate.

 Additionally, offering employees the opportunity to apply before formally starting to recruit shows your team members that you value them and support their career advancement.
 This tactic will boost employee engagement and cut down on turnover in other roles.”